-Important to know: DSA will not cover living costs, care costs or tuition fees, so it is worth exploring other opportunities for financial support.
+- DSA will not cover living costs, care costs or tuition fees, so it is worth exploring other opportunities for financial support.

 - The Disability Support Team has a fund to provide additional support to students unable to access Disabled Students Allowance funding.